makersacademy/bowling-challenge/README.md

 In any order you like:

-* Create a nice interactive animated interface with jQuery.
 * Set up [Travis CI](https://travis-ci.org) to run your tests.
 * Add [ESLint](http://eslint.org/) to your codebase and make your code conform.
+* Create a UserInterface class, allowing you to run a game from the command line.

 You might even want to start with ESLint early on in your work — to help you learn Javascript conventions as you go along.